cysouw/diathesis/text/c08_infinitive.md

 d. ^^?^ Ich lasse den Schrank sich schließen.
 :::

 Just as discussed previously with intransitives ([@sec:infinitive-lassen-reflexive-intransitive]), this diathesis might seem to be a transparent combination of a reflexive anticausative [@last c], see[@sec:reflexive-anticausative], and a *lassen + Infinitiv* diathesis [@last d], see [@sec:infinitive-lassen-causative].
 However, semantically the combination of both leads to a different interpretation, so the combination is arguably a new construction.
 With transitive verbs it is even possible to find ambiguous constructions like [@next a], see also Kunze [-@kunze1996: 650ff.].
-In this example, the transparent combination of a*lassen* causative with a self-inflicting reflexive leads to the interpretation in [@next b], while the fixed stack as discussed in this section leads to the interpretation in [@next c].
+In this example, the transparent combination of a*lassen* causative with a self-inflicting reflexive leads to the causative interpretation in [@next b], while the fixed stack as discussed in this section leads to the 'possibility' interpretation in [@next c].

 ::: ex
 a.
 Der König lässt sich tragen.
 b. (= Der König sorgt dafür, dass er selbst getragen wird.)
 c. (= Es ist möglich den König zu tragen.)

 Although this diathesis is widespread with transitive verbs, there are interesting exceptions.
 For example, many of the verbs with a *sein + Partizip* conversive ([@sec:participles-sein-conversive]) do not allow this passive [@next].
-The only possible interpretation of [@next b] is the transparent reflexive anticausative with permissive *lassen* [@next c], not the possibility interpretation of the fixed stack [@next d].
+The only possible interpretation of [@next b] is the transparent reflexive anticausative with permissive *lassen* [@next c], not the possibility interpretation of the fixed stack discussed here [@next d].

 ::: ex
 a.
 Der Witz empört mich.